Visual Arts Scholarship

 • Personal statement

-Completed application, artwork, personal statement, recommendations, and transcript must be received by Arts Alive by 5 PM on May 1, 2020.
+Completed application, artwork, personal statement, recommendations, and transcript must be received by 5pm on April 1st, 2023.